apex-omontgomery/Montgomery_CSCI2270_FinalProject/readme.txt

--- multiple reactants gives an issue with ++ in the output -- if the desired product comes before a interim reaction when inputting file this will not give a solution
+-- multiple reactants gives an issue with ++ in the output -- if the desired product comes before a interim reaction when inputting file this will not give a solution -- sort chemical output by name alphabetically for readability